BasedProject/gorillanest/documentation/doc.md

 As mentioned registered users can perform various repository tasks by commanding Gorillanest daemons.

 Alternatively, the git root can be written by hand, similar to cgit.
-Git repositories inserted directly into the git root will show up under the reserved pseudo-user `anonymous`.
-Prepending a parent directory will similarly show up as an unregistered-user.
-Inserting a git repository into a registered user's home will similarly work.
+Every project has to be reside in a directory which's name will correspond to a user.
+The directory does not have to belong to a registered user.

 ## Git config extensions
 Git config allows for storing arbitrary data.